cardano-foundation/CIPs/CIP-ShawnMcMurdo-NonCentralizingRankings/CIP-ShawnMcMurdo-NonCentralizingRankings.md

 ## Copyright

-Copyright 2020 Shawn McMurdo

-This CIP is licensed under the Apache-2.0 license.
+This CIP is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode)